Russia’s official coronavirus numbers are relatively low. Even Moscow’s mayor is questioning the count.

 Melita Vujnovic, the World Health Organization’s representative in Russia, said the organization doesn’t see anything to question the number of cases, praising the country for taking early preventive steps in closing its border with China in January and recommending two-week periods of self-isolation for anyone entering the country from a coronavirus hub.

 The country has administered nearly 186,000 coronavirus tests, its consumer health watchdog said Tuesday.
-Separately, 94,000 people are under medical observation, but it’s unclear if they’ve all been tested for the covid-19.
-A 79-year-old woman is the only person in Russia whose death was attributed to covid-19 in Russia, though Moscow authorities say she died from a blood clot, so it shouldn’t be counted as a coronavirus fatality.
+Separately, 94,000 people are under medical observation, but it’s unclear if they’ve all been tested for the COVID-19.
+A 79-year-old woman is the only person in Russia whose death was attributed to COVID-19 in Russia, though Moscow authorities say she died from a blood clot, so it shouldn’t be counted as a coronavirus fatality.

 Sobyanin, the Moscow mayor, said Tuesday that two coronavirus patients are on ventilators and in critical condition.
 In a televised meeting with Putin, Sobyanin also cast doubt on Russia’s official numbers, adding that Moscow might have 500 alone.
 As of Tuesday, the city has reported 290 cases.